mesh-grid/gmesh/standard/guild.md

 # Guild - Rooms for Communities

-Guilds in Murcurial are treated like if a community.
+Guilds in Gmesh are treated like if a community.
 They have members, those members have presences, and more.

 ## Guild Object

-Guilds can be referred to on the platform via a uniquely made invite code, or id like `1234567890:murcurial.com` or `developers:murcurial.com`.
+Guilds can be referred to on the platform via a uniquely made invite code, or id like `1234567890:gmesh.org` or `developers:gmesh.org`.

 | field name    | type     |